Faust Brothers Building

 Accent Development Company, Sponsor-Stephanie Rawlings-Blake, Mayor.
 Baltimore City Landmark, National Register of Historic Places, Baltimore National Heritage Area.

 Location.
-39° 17.322′ N, 76° 37.206′ W. Marker is in Baltimore, Maryland.
+39° 17.322′ N, 76° 37.206′ W. Marker is in the Bromo Arts District in Baltimore, Maryland.
 Marker is on West Baltimore Street.
+The marker is located at the rear entrance to the building on Redwood Street.
 Touch for map.
-The marker is located at the rear entrance to the building on Redwood Street.
 Marker is at or near this postal address: 307 West Baltimore Street, Baltimore MD 21201, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on March 7, 2017.
-This page originally submitted on March 6, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 114 times since then and 4 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on March 6, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 156 times since then and 22 times this year.
 Photos: 1, 2, 3, 4. submitted on March 6, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.